-An Emergency Response Plan is contained within the Saipem 10000 Drill Ship Safety Case.
-An Oil Spill Contingency Plan (OSCP), detailing actions to be taken in the event of an emergency or an oil spill, will be prepared.
-Copies of both plans will be introduced in the environmental induction process undertaken by all employees and contractors.
+An Emergency Response Plan (ERP) is contained within the Saipem 10000 Safety Case, and details the procedures to be followed in the event of an emergency (including an oil spill).
+An Oil Spill Response Manual (OSRM) is also under preparation, which provides background on appropriate oil spill response strategies for the S06-03 permit area.
+Both documents will be introduced in the environmental induction process undertaken by all employees and contractors.